SamueleGiuli/CIproject/README.md

 ### To be done

 Driver installation and check results at convergence.
+Separate workflows for single repos.